Jason Todd: Red Hood

 Acting on his obsession with Tim Drake, Todd breaks into Titans Tower to confront the third Robin, thus revealing the truth of their encounter at the cemetery to his successor.
 Having learned that Tim defeated the Joker by himself in their first fights, Jason seeks to best him in combat.
-Wearing another version of his Robin costume, Todd quickly immobilizes the other Teen Titans and strikes Drake down in the Tower's Hall of Fallen Titans.
+Wearing another version of his Robin costume, Todd quickly immobilizes the other Teen Titans and defeats Drake in the Tower's Hall of Fallen Titans, demonstrating that he is now a more formidable fighter than he was before his death.
 Furious that no memorial statue was made for him (despite his short tenure as a Titan), he demands that Drake tell him if he is as good as Todd has been told.
 Drake says "Yes" and passes out.
-As he leaves, he tears the 'R' emblem from Drake's chest, though he later grudgingly acknowledges that Drake is a worthy successor.
+As he leaves, he tears the 'R' emblem from Drake's chest, though he later grudgingly acknowledges that Drake is a worthy successor for his courage.
 Todd is also left wondering if perhaps he would have been a better Robin and better person had he had had a life like Drake's and friends like the Titans.

 Todd eventually kidnaps and holds Joker hostage, luring Batman to Crime Alley, the site of their first meeting.
 Despite their now-antagonistic relationship, Batman desperately wants to help Todd and intends to atone for his failures.
 Todd asks Batman why he has not avenged his death by killing Joker, a psychopath who has murdered countless people and crippled one of their best friends, arguing that Batman should have done it "because he took me away from you".
 Batman admits that he has often been tempted by the thought of taking the Joker somewhere private to torture for weeks before finally killing the maniac, but says that he refuses to go to that place.
 Todd then offers Batman an ultimatum: he will kill Joker unless Batman kills Todd first.
 Holding Joker at gunpoint, he throws a pistol at Batman and begins to count to three while standing behind Joker, leaving Batman with only a headshot if he wants to stop Todd from pulling the trigger.
 At the last moment, Batman throws a batarang at Todd, which bounces off a pipe and sinks into his neck causing him to drop his gun.
 Joker takes advantage of the situation, detonating nearby explosives that engulf the platform and send them plunging into the bay.